glouw/littlewolf/README.md

 Littlewolf aims to be a very minimalistic software graphics engine reminiscent to some of the early works of Carmack at id.
+HOPE YOU PEOPLE LIKE IT
+Thanks to all!

     make; ./littlewolf